Updated February 2026

 I feel bad — kibun ga warui (気分が悪い)

-My throat is scratchy – nodo ga kayui (喉が痒い)
+My throat is scratchy — nodo ga igaiga suru (喉がイガイガする)

 How to treat it

 The otolaryngologist will be able to prescribe you stronger antihistamines than you are able to get in the pharmacy.
+Managing hay fever is most effective when treatment begins shortly before the pollen season peaks — ideally in late January or early February.
 There are a few other ways that you can battle the symptoms of hay fever in Japan:

 Mask

-Everyone tends to be affected differently but the differentiating factor of hay fever from colds are the itchy eyes.
-Eyewash can be easily found at the pharmacy or drug store and will help wash the pollen out of your eyes.
+Everyone tends to be affected differently, but the differentiating factor of hay fever from colds are the itchy eyes.
+Both eye drops and eyewash can be easily found at the pharmacy or drug store and will help wash the pollen out of your eyes.

 For those in the UK and the US, antihistamines are the go-to treatment for hay fever.
 Thankfully there are plenty available in Japan as well.
-This is fortunate given the restrictions on bringing medicine into the country.
+This is fortunate, given the restrictions on bringing medicine into the country.
 Check out our article here for more details.
-Some of the more common brands include Allegra (アレグラ), Claritin (クラリチン), Alesion (アレジオン), and Zyrtec (ジルテック).

-If it’s really bad then you can even invest in a humidifier/air cleaner for your room or flat.
-Some very modern air conditioning units will have good air filters in them but if you find you have particularly bad symptoms, it might be worth the investment so that you can stop sneezing and find some comfort in your home even if you can’t outside.
+If it’s really bad then you can even invest in a humidifier or air purifier for your room or apartment.
+Some very modern air conditioning units will have good air filters in them but if you find you have particularly bad symptoms, it might be worth the investment so that you can stop sneezing and find some comfort at home.

 Another useful way to help reduce your suffering is to keep an eye on the pollen forecast so that you can be prepared for a bad day.
 Just as you might follow the sakura forecast, the pollen forecast for the cypress trees can be monitored too.